kubernetes/dashboard/DEVELOPMENT.md

 See [`Makefile`](Makefile) to get to know other targets useful during development.
 You can also run `make help` to quickly check the list of available commands.

+## To run dashboard using all in one development container

+Run `hack/develop/run-dev-container.sh`.
+It will build dashboard components from your local repository, will create also kubernetes cluster using kind, and will run dashboard using `make run`.
+Then you can see dashboard http://localhost:8443 with your browser.
+Please see `CAUTION!!` in output on your console to get access token for logging in.
+You can also run `hack/develop/run-dev-container.sh bash` and run any manual `make` commands to have a clean development environment at any time.

 ## Dependency Management

 We keep all the dependencies outside the repository and always try to avoid using suspicious, unknown dependencies as they may introduce vulnerabilities.